 Based on the facts received from the Requester, the Commission finds that the Requester does not have an actual conflict of conflict of interest that would prevent his participation in consideration of the UVMMC and Porter Hospital budgets.
-The Commission does not have enough information to determine whether a conflict of interest or the appearance of one exists with respect to his spouse's possible interest in the outcome of those same budget deliberations.
-However, pursuant to Code Section 1203 (c)(2), if his spouse's interest is purely speculative, the Requester may have "good cause" to participate
+In addition, to the extent that the Requester's situation presents an appearance of a conflict, such appearance of conflict would be speculative in nature, and thus not prohibited by the Code of Ethics.